Large and Small Corrections to the JLMS Formula from Replica Wormholes: Corrections to the qJLMS Formula

 While the upshot is that there is an infinite violation of the qJLMS formula, to get a sense of the true magnitude of the relative entropy, we can approximate the entanglement spectrum using the shifted cutoff thermal spectrum.
 Assuming the validity of this approximation in the computation of relative entropy,

 which we plot in \figref{srel_canon_pure_approx} alongside the Page curve.
-While the relative entropy is finite, unlike \Eqref{srel_latetime_canon}, it is unbounded at large $k$ and grows asymptotically as $(\log k)^2$ .
+While the relative entropy is finite, unlike \Eqref{srel_latetime_canon}, it is unbounded at large $k$ and grows asymptotically as $(\log k)^2$.\footnote{When taking the strict $G\rightarrow 0$ limit as considered in Refs.~\cite{2021arXiv211212828W, 2021arXiv211212156L, 2021arXiv211005497L}, the above violation of the JLMS formula formally disappears since $\log k \rightarrow \infty$, and both bulk and boundary relative entropies are infinite.
+Our violations are nevertheless arbitrarily large when considering $G$ to be small but finite.
+We thank Geoff Penington for discussions related to this.}

 It is instructive to analyze the relative entropy on the black hole system rather than the radiation.
 Indeed, it was this complementary relative entropy that was important in the exact reconstruction analysis of Ref.~\cite{2016PhRvL.117b1601D}.
 The entropy term is identical to that for the radiation because the global state is pure.
 The relative term does not have this symmetry and instead reads